robertarios/Timedoor-Bookstore/README.md

     composer install
     ```

 3. **Copy .env file and configure database**
-   Copy the .env.example file to .env and adjust the following values according to your local database:
+    Copy the .env.example file to .env and adjust the following values according to your local database.

     ```bash
     cp .env.example .env